thinkingmachines/unicef-ai4d-poverty-mapping/README.md

 make setup
 ```

 4. To test if the setup was successful, run the tests.
+You should get a message that all the tests passed.
 ```
 make test
 ```

-You should get a message that the tests passed.

-## 🐍 Testing
-To run automated tests, simply run `make test`.
+At this point, you should be ready to run all the existing notebooks on your local.

 ## 📦 Dependencies